urbit/docs/arvo/clay/data-types.md

 +++

 This section will be reference documentation for the data types used by our filesystem.
-Parts of it may be inaccurate as of March 2021.
+It is up to date as of March 2021.

 As a general guide, we recommend reading and attempting to understand the data structures used in any Hoon code before you try to read the code itself.
 Although complete understanding of the data structures is impossible without seeing them used in the code, an 80% understanding greatly clarifies the code.
 As another general guide, when reading Hoon, it rarely pays off to understand every line of code when it appears.
 Try to get the gist of it, and then move on.
 The next time you come back to it, it'll likely make a lot more sense.

 ### Data Models